-Stéphane Côté is Professor of Organizational Behaviour at Rotman with a cross-appointment in the Department of Psychology.
+Stéphane Côté is the Director, Phd Program and Professor of Organizational Behaviour at Rotman with a cross-appointment in the Department of Psychology.
 His research focuses on how emotional intelligence improves the performance of individuals and groups, and how social class shapes the prosocial and ethical behavior of individuals in social and organizational settings.
 He serves on the editorial boards of the Administrative Science Quarterly, Academy of Management Review, and Academy of Management Journal.
 In 2012-13, he served a two-year term as Associate Editor of Emotion.

 |2012- ||Professor; Organizational Behaviour, Rotman School of Management, University of Toronto.
 Courtesy appointment in the Department of Psychology.